Course Descriptions

 ITA 4930.
 Historical Romance Linguistics.
 This course focuses on the interconnectedness of the Romance languages through detailed linguistic analysis of phonological, morphological and syntactic changes in the development from Latin into various Romance varieties.

 LIN 2004.
 World Languages.
 This course provides an overview of the wide diversity of the languages of the world.
 It will familiarize you with the main concepts and themes in linguistics, as well as methods used in linguistic analysis.
 The course includes brief guest lectures by experts in different languages.
 Topics include endangered languages, language contact, language and culture, sign language, and constructed languages.
-This course fulfills FSU’s Diversity requirement.
+This course fulfills FSU’s Humanities and Cultural Practice requirement and FSU’s Diversity requirement.

 LIN 3xxx#.
 Research Methods in Linguistics.
 This course introduces students to specific research methodologies and statistical procedures used in quantitative experimental research on language.
 It will provide students with the means to critically evaluate quantitative research in any area of language studies and the basic tools to design and carry out a data-based research project.

-LIN 3xxx#.
-Programming for Linguistics.
+LIN 3771#.
+AI-assisted Python Programming for Language Data.
 This course covers the basics of Python programming, with a strong practical component focusing on problems of relevance to linguistics.
 Students will learn about best practices, common data types and operations, control structures, debugging, and some advanced topics like error handling and objects.
 No prior programming knowledge is required.

 LIN 3108.
 Introduction to East Asian Linguistics.
 This course introduces linguistic features of the Chinese and Japanese languages and cognitive aspects of sentence processing of these two languages.